Skip to main content

 of our projects

-We have been blogging, creating open-source projects, and writing an e-book for the past five years.
-It helped us to build the trust of the Go community.
+We have been blogging, creating open-source projects, and writing an e-book for the past six years.
+This work helped us get the trust of the Go community.

 The best proof was that we sold 323 copies of Go Event-Driven in pre-sale without even starting work on it.
 In other words, over 300 people trusted us enough to pay more than $54k total on the promise that we'll deliver something they'll love.

-In total, 615 people have joined Go Event-Driven.
+In total, XXX people have joined Go Event-Driven.

 Real reviews of Go Event-Driven